 The section also provides a definition for severe disability which refers to a condition where the disability is 80 percent or more.
 Severe disability also includes multiple disabilities, autism and cerebral palsy.

 3. Quantum of Deduction under 80U

-Deduction of Rs.
-75,000 is allowed for INR 75,000 for people with disabilities and INR1.25 lakhs for people with severe disability.
+A deduction of Rs.
+75,000 is allowed for people with disabilities, and Rs.
+1,25,000 deduction for people with severe disability.

-4. Requirement to Claim Deduction Under Section 80U
+4. Requirements to Claim Deductions Under Section 80U

 There isn’t any documentation requirement apart from the certificate certifying the disability from a recognized medical authority in Form 10-IA.
 There’s no need of producing bills for the cost incurred for the pursuance of treatment or such other expenses.